 Within 1 to 2 hours drive - Volterra and San Gimignano - beautiful hill towns surrounded by typical Tuscan scenery - rolling hills and cypress trees.
 Lerici and then a short ferry to Portovenere - lovely fishing villages for a great seafood lunch or swim in Byrons grotto (azzure blue sea).
 The Cinque Terre - Five stunning fishing villages just North of Lerici (busy), you can hike on trails connecting them, take local trains or ferries or drive, however please note that the roads are narrow and it can be difficult to find parking space in high season. (car parks outside the villages).
 The Garfagnana - mountainous area just North of Lucca, this is a great area for outdoor sports such as hiking, mountain biking, canyoning, climbing and horseriding or you can savour the local produce in one of the many good restaurants around Barga and Castelnouvo di Garfagnana.
 Chianti - the region is famous for wine but the villages are beautiful and make a great day trip - Greve in Chianti, Radda in Chianti, Castellina in Chianti, San Panzano in Chianti and also worth a trip is the little medieval hill town of Monteriggioni.
 Siena, a captivating city with one of the most beautiful piazzas in Italy, famous for The Palio in July and August.
 Val D'Orcia and the beautiful hill towns of Montepulciano, Pienza, San Quirico D'Orcia and Montalcino, famous for Brunello wine.
 You can also visit one of the thermal springs including our favourites in Bagno Vignoni and Bagno San Filippo.

 Beaches and the coast.
-The Tuscan coastline near us is varied - there are the larger, more popular resorts of Viareggio and Forte di Marmi (45 mins) with long sandy beaches filled with Bagni where you can rent a sunbed and umbrella for the day, most have bars and some have swimming pools.
-To the South of Livorno (60 mins) are the pretty smaller resorts popular with the locals including Castiglioncello with inlets around a rocky coastline and the lovely Baia del Quercetano which is great for long swims across the shallow bay, Vada and San Vincenzo with sandy beaches and the small and pretty Golfo Baratti with two very good restaurants where you can eat a few feet from the sea.
+The Tuscan coastline near us is varied - there are the larger, more popular resorts of Viareggio and Forte di Marmi (45 mins) or South of Livorno (60 mins) there are some resorts popular with the locals including Castiglioncello, Vada and San Vincenzo.
 If you drive just over the border into Liguria (60 mins) you can find small beaches near pretty villages built along the rocky but picturesque coastline including Tellaro, San Terenzo, Lerici and Portovenere.
 Of course there is also the famous Cinque Terre (90 mins), the water in this area is really clear and great for swimming as it is a marine park.